egagli/global_snowmelt_runoff_onset_analysis/docs/aggregation_lineage.md

 fleet pass described above; the ancillary layers other than the ids are untouched and no Earth Engine work recurs.

+## Design note: the ancillary as one icechunk repository on the dataset grid (raised 2026-09-03; not pursued for now)

+Considered and deferred: replacing the per-tile UTM ancillary zarrs with ONE icechunk repository on the dataset's own geographic grid (EPSG:4326, 0.00072°, 204,800 × 499,998 pixels, one shard per 2048 × 2048 tile per layer), the layout the ERA5-Land store and the production dataset store already use.

+What it would buy: the runoff-onset values would never be resampled (today `tabulate_tile` reprojects the 0.00072° store window bilinearly onto the 80 m UTM grid; on the dataset grid the tabulate is an exact pixel join by index), the resampling burden would move to the static ancillary layers, the grid would be fixed by the config instead of rasterio's default-transform heuristics, the commit history would replace the marker-blob ledger, and the ancillary would become one global product any region or the pyramid could read.
+What it would cost: geographic pixels shrink with latitude, so the partial sums would need an area weight (cos φ) alongside the pixel count (an improvement even over UTM, whose pixels are only approximately equal); slope and aspect still need a metric grid, so stage 0 would build them per tile in UTM and bring them back by bilinear and sin/cos resampling; far-north tiles carry about twice the pixels (2048² instead of, e.g., 2057 × 1060 for tile 016_152), so the tabulate would peak nearer 6–8 GB and the ancillary would grow from ~35 GB to ~65–85 GB; and stages 0–1 would be rewritten and re-validated (about a day).

+Decision (2026-09-03): keep the per-tile UTM ancillary for the v10 campaign; revisit if the onset resampling or the area weighting ever matters for an analysis.
+A related provenance fact from the same
+day: two builds of tile 016_152 with different environments (the 2026-08-24 lock with GDAL 3.12.3 / rasterio 1.5.0 / odc-stac 0.5.2 / PROJ 9.7.1 versus the current 3.13.2 / 1.5.1 / 0.5.3 / 9.8.1) differ in
+11 % of DEM cells by more than 1 m with zero mean bias, while two builds in one environment are identical — the lock file is part of the ancillary's provenance, and the whole grid is built with one lock.

 ## Design note: CHILI scope (2026-09-02; decided the same day: A, keep everywhere; unchanged in the code)

 Question raised by Eric: keep CHILI at all?
 It matters for continents; do the other unit types